MicrosoftDocs/dynamics-365-fraud-protection/content/graph-explorer.md

 # Visually explore your data

-The graph explorer in Microsoft Dynamics 365 Fraud Protection lets you explore your data and go to the information that you need.
-You can use it to understand the connections between data, search for specific data points, and view the attributes of data points.
+The graph explorer in Microsoft Dynamics 365 Fraud Protection enables you to understand the connections between data, search for specific data points, and view the attributes of data points.

 ## Visualize your ontology